 Construction is ripe for disruption

 ‘Complicated’ and ‘unpredictable’ are often given as reasons for low margins, cost overruns and schedule delays in construction even to the extend that low level of productivity is accepted as being the norm.
-However, it is apparent that the uptake of technology has begun in a number of construction businesses and these ‘early adopters’ are already seeing the benefits.
+However, it is apparent that the uptake of technology has begun in a number of businesses and these ‘early adopters’ of construction digital solutions are already seeing the benefits.
 Cost savings and increased efficiency throughout the process are now possible through better accuracy and improved project control.

-Through technology, construction firms create new ways of thinking.
+Through construction technology, building firms create new ways of thinking.
 It becomes much easier for them to deploy best practices, create effective workflows, enable rapid data analysis, eradicate duplication, minimise error and reduce operational costs.

 Resisting change is no longer an option